zackmdavis/Talks/Minimax_Search_and_the_Structure/script.md

 But it _can't_ be—_literally_ can't be—because those _concepts_ aren't _represented_ anywhere in the algorithm!
 The code is just brute-forcing the game tree to find sequences of moves that result in capturing material.
 Humans don't have the raw computational power to do this efficiently, so we tend to notice features of board situations that lead to capturing matrial and give them special names, and treat them as instrumental goals to be sought out—as, indeed, our piece-counting score in our chess engine is actually just an instrumental goal that happens to typically be useful towards the terminal goal of check mate.

-Similarly, if you could do a God's-eye-view brute-force search for the optimal paths through a human life, _many_ such paths would, as a statistical regularity, happen to involve getting enough sleep—and if you don't have a computer the size of the moon, you might just want to treat that as an instrumental, tactical goal to reason about directly.
+Similarly, if you could do a God's-eye-view brute-force search for the optimal paths through a human life, _many_ such paths would, as a statistical regularity, happen to involve getting enough sleep—and if you have limited computational power, you might just want to treat that as an instrumental, tactical goal to reason about directly.

 -----